-Julie became vice-chancellor of the University of South Wales on 11 April 2013.
-She previously held the roles of vice-chancellor of the University of Glamorgan from April 2010 and deputy vice-chancellor from April 2006.
+Julie became vice-chancellor of the University of South Wales in April 2013 having previously held the roles of deputy vice-chancellor and then vice-chancellor of the University of Glamorgan.

 Her research interests and publications are in the fields of organisational change and collaboration within higher education.
-She is a board member of the Cardiff Capital Region Board, CBI Wales Council, Newport and Cardiff Business Council, UCEA Board
+She is a board member of the Cardiff Capital Region Board, CBI Wales Council, Newport and Cardiff Business Council and the UCEA Board.

 Vice-Chancellor, University of Gloucestershire